15 Ways How to Have Self-Control in a Relationship

 7. Work on your own self-esteem

-When you step outside your relationship for sex, you need validation because of underlying low self-esteem.
+When you step outside your relationship for intimacy, you need validation because of underlying low self-esteem.
 Work on elevating your self-esteem by focusing on your strengths or setting new goals, so you don’t feel tempted to fill a void with an affair.

 8. Try to focus on one thing at a time

 Self-control psychology includes the concept of ego depletion, which states that we only have so much self-control available to us, and it becomes depleted.
-If you think about using self-control in every situation within your relationship for the rest of your life, you may become overwhelmed.

-Instead, focus on living in the present.
 When faced with a situation that tempts you, use some self-control tips to overcome it.
 Focus on doing the right thing at that moment rather than worrying about the future.

 9. Have check-ins with yourself